Serein-21/feedback-intelligence/README.md

 An AI-powered analytics dashboard that automatically analyzes customer reviews using Large Language Models (LLMs), classifies sentiment and topics, visualizes insights, and generates an executive summary.

-This project was developed as part of the **Python & AI Capstone Project**.

 ---

 ## 📌 Features